ewine-project/lte_u_interference_on_wifi/README.md

 - UDP downlink throughput measured at the WiFi AP
 - Note: the normalized UDP throughput of the WiFi link under LTE-U interference, relative to the non-interfered WiFi link, corresponds to the effective available medium airtime for the WiFi link.
+This is the ground truth to be predicted using MAC layer information at the WiFi AP side only (see below).

 regmon.pklz

-- RegMon data collected at the WiFi AP; see [regmon](https://github.com/thuehn/RegMon) website for more information.
+- Information available at the MAC layer (at WiFi AP).
+The data was captured using the RegMon tool; see [regmon](https://github.com/thuehn/RegMon) website for more information.

 ## Scripts: